-John Andrew Burn is engaged as Chief Executive Officer and Managing Director via an employment contract through Mission Australia.
+John Andrew Burn is engaged as Chief Executive Officer and Managing Director.

 The Company utilises the service of Intelledox Pty Ltd. These services are provided by Intelledox on a discounted price basis.
 Terence Winters is the chairman of Intelledox and has the potential to benefit from the services provided to the Company.